alfrix/docs/docs/library/Core_Template.md

 // Fill in the (Title).

-4. After this has finished downloading, the core should now be ready for use!
+After this has finished downloading, the core should now be ready for use!

+#### How to play (after installation):
+// Optional section.
+// This section is for cores that need files from RetroArch's content downloader.

+1. Go back to RetroArch's main menu screen.
+Select 'Load Content', then 'Downloads'.

+2. Select the '(Content directory name)' directory, then select '(Game filename)'.

+// Fill in the (Content directory name) and the (Game filename).

+3. If you are asked which core to select, choose '(Title)'.

+// Fill in the title.

+The game should now start running!

+#### How to play (after installation):
+// Optional section.
+// This section is for cores that don't need any content to be started.

+1. Go back to RetroArch's main menu screen.
+Select 'Load Core', then '(Core name)'.

+// Fill in the (Core name).

+2. Now, select 'Start Core'.

+The game should now start running!

 ### Authors